 Michele, who expresses a particular fondness for "songs that stretch me as a singer" grew up in Saginaw, Michigan.
 She was surrounded by all styles of music and began singing at the age of 8 with the encouragement of her mother.
 She sang in retirement homes, churches, many charity events and "anywhere they'd let me."

-Michele performed on the stage of the Grand Old Opry during one of the Opry's many birthday celebrations.
+Michele performed on the stage of the Grand Old Opry during one of the Opry's birthday celebrations.
 As well as Ernest Tubb's Midnight Jamboree, and clubs on Printer's Alley.
 She also performed on Jamboree USA, a live radio show in Wheeling, WV and various television shows in the 80's.
 In 1995, she was voted the "Best Country Female Vocalist" by the Bay Area Review.
 Michele has also recorded several local advertising jingles, i.e. Isabella Bank & Trust, Elga Credit Union and others playing on TV & radio in the Great Lakes Bay Region.

 Michele's career has spanned over four decades performing in concerts, festivals, nightclubs, weddings and many area venues.
-Over the past 20 years she continues to sing and play guitar with hundreds of children weekly with her Music for Munchkins educational music program and also sings weekly with the elderly at assisted living and retirement centers.
+Over the past 30 years she continues to sing and play guitar with hundreds of children weekly with her Music for Munchkins educational music program and also sings weekly with the elderly at assisted living, memory care and retirement centers.
 After taking several years off from performing with a band to raise her family, Michele is now making her way back to performing on the BIG stage again with some amazingly talented area musicians.
 Michele's latest project is paying tribute to one of her favorite vocalists, Linda Ronstadt and gearing up to perform some of her past Nashville recordings.

+MICHELE was proudly inducted into the Michigan Country Music Hall of Fame on August 20, 2022.
 If you were to mix very talented, pretty, and a beautiful voice, you would have created one Michele Spitz, who is all these and more!

 When Michele is in your area don't miss her!